Johannes-Flachberger/security-notes/1 Methods/Security-Testing/1 Reconnaissance/Active Recon/Overview - Active Recon.md

   - "#type/method"
   - attack/reconnaissance/active
 ---

 Active recon makes contact with the target.

 Gather as detailed information as possible about exposed services - here are notes about some usually exposed services

 # Objective

 Expand, enrich and deepen the knowledge gathered during passive recon.

 # Workflow

-In general: start to enumerate the attack surface broadly (network &  port scanning) then enumerate specific services
+In general: start to enumerate the attack surface broadly (network & port scanning)

+then enumerate specific services

 ## 1. Port Scanning & Service Detection

 See [[1 Methods/Security-Testing/1 Reconnaissance/Active Recon/Port scanning|Port scanning]]

-## 2. Enumerate each discovered network service
+## 2. Enumerate Each Discovered Network Service

 ```base
 filters:
   and: